 I wouldn’t want to be dependent on real estate commissions in a slow real estate market (or even in a hot one for so many reasons I’ll discuss).

-If you are one of the over 2 million real estate agents in the United States or the 100,000 agents in Canada, there’s a good chance your business is struggling.
-Many agents across both countries are feeling the pain.
+If you are one of the millions of real estate agents in North America, there’s a good chance your business is struggling.

 First of all, as a real estate agent, your time is money.
 While you’re donating your time to help your client rearrange their furniture, sort through their junk, choose the perfect paint color for their den and decide whether or not to move the baby’s crib out of the office, do you realize the significant amount of time and money you are wasting?
 Not to mention the risk of offending your client and losing the listing altogether?